jracelis-hub/my-learning-notes/linux/README.md

 Failure: Command should return a non-zero status.

 > Return values can range from 0 to 255
-> The return value of the last command to have executed is captured in the speical parameter $?
+> The return value of the last command to have executed is captured in the special parameter $?
 ```

 ### ***Compound Commands***